 Geneva has a great service of well-connected rail lines.
 The high-speed TGV connects Geneva to the city of Paris in France with a journey time of little more than 3 hours.
 There are frequent bus services from Geneva to Annecy a small medieval town in France and one can hop onto a boat to Nyon and take a boat from here to the medieval village of Yvoire in France.
 One can also visit the tiny country of Liechtenstein on a day trip from Geneva even though it requires a couple of train changes it is possible to visit it on a day trip if you have less time on hand.

 Bonus Tip: If you are visiting Geneva during the month of March do not miss the International Geneva Motor Show which has a wide range of new models, luxury and sports cars and even prototypes displayed for the visitors.
 And if you are visiting in July there is a huge display of fireworks on August 1 to celebrate the Swiss national day over the Lake Geneva near Mont Blanc road which is something not to miss.

 Geneva Switzerland Weather

-Geneva receives snowfall during the winters months from mid-November to February and temperature in Geneva during the summer months of April and May can be high so the best time to visit the city would be from June until October.
+Geneva receives snowfall during the winters months from early December to February and temperature in Geneva during the summer months of April and May can be high so the best time to visit the city would be from June until October.

 Have you been to Geneva?
 What do you like the most about this city?
 Do share with us in comments.